RaBiT: Residual-Aware Binarization Training for Accurate and Efficient LLMs: Method

 $\SVID(\cdot)$~\citep{onebit2024} extracts optimal per-channel scales via rank-1 SVD approximation on the magnitudes.
 In practice, this iterative process is applied to a preconditioned target matrix $\mathbf{W'}$ rather than the raw weights $\W_{\mathrm{FP}}$.

 \paragraph{2.
-I/O Channel Importance-Scaled Preconditioning.} To focus decomposition on functionally critical weight components, the raw weights $\W_{\mathrm{FP}}$ are not used directly.
-Drawing on recent methods for functional saliency preservation~\citep{dbf2025}, the matrix is preconditioned to generate a target $\W'$.
-Using a calibration dataset, input activation magnitudes ($\s_{\mathrm{in}}$) and output gradient magnitudes ($\s_{\mathrm{out}}$) are computed as the maximum absolute values and normalized to re-weight the full-precision matrix:
+I/O Channel Importance-Scaled Preconditioning.} To focus decomposition on functionally critical weight components, we precondition the full-precision weights before residual decomposition.
+This design is motivated by the local-sensitivity intuition underlying Fisher-based and K-FAC-style importance estimation~\citep{molchanov2019importance,martens2015optimizing}: weight errors on channels with large input activations or large output-gradient magnitudes have greater functional impact.
+Drawing on recent methods for functional saliency preservation~\citep{dbf2025}, the raw weights $\W_{\mathrm{FP}}$ are therefore re-weighted to generate a target $\W'$.
+Using a calibration dataset, input activation magnitudes ($s_{\mathrm{in}}$) and output gradient magnitudes ($s_{\mathrm{out}}$) are computed as the maximum absolute values and normalized to re-weight the full-precision matrix:

 Following Iterative Residual SVID, the resulting scales are mapped back to the original domain: $\g_i = \s_{\mathrm{out}}^{-\alpha_{\mathrm{out}}} \odot \g_i'$ and $\h_i = \s_{\mathrm{in}}^{-\alpha_{\mathrm{in}}} \odot \h_i'$.
 This approach reduces initial task loss and stabilizes the QAT startup phase (see \Cref{alg:initialization}, \Cref{tab:initialization_analysis}, and \Cref{fig:kl_loss_svid_iter}).